-Green earth was used in verdaccio--a style of underpainting that uses green-grey colors to establish values for later layers of paint.
+Green earth was used in verdaccio--a style of underpainting that uses green-grey colours to establish values for later layers of paint.
 Verdaccio is renowned for being particularly effective when painting flesh tones.
-It was popular amongst Italian Renaissance artists, such as Leonardo da Vinci who used verdaccio underpainting in his masterpiece, the Mona Lisa.
+It was popular amongst Italian Renaissance artists, such as Leonardo da Vinci who used verdaccio underpainting in his masterpiece, the Mona Lisa."